 output will follow the first time you do this; this would not be a bad time to

 get a fresh cup of coffee.
 At the end of it you should see something like

 To make sure it has been activated change to a different directory outside of the astropy distribution and try this in python:

 The actual version number will be different than in this example, but it

 'dev' in the name.

 Right now every time you run Python, the development version of astropy will be used.
 That is fine for testing but you should make sure you change back to the stable version unless you are developing astropy.
 If you want to develop astropy, there is a better way of separating the development version from the version you do science with.
-That method, using a virtualenv, is discussed at Python virtual environments.
+That method, using a virtualenv or a conda environment, is discussed at Python virtual environments.

 For now remember to change back to your usual version when you are done with this.